vinhbt241/js-social-network/README.md

 ## Live preview
 - You can checkout the website [here](https://vinhbt241.github.io/js-social-network/).
-- If you interested in the API, clik [here](https://github.com/vinhbt241/js-social-network-api).
+- If you interested in the API, click [here](https://github.com/vinhbt241/js-social-network-api).

 ## What I've used
 - Front-end: CSS and ReactJS